-“Fragility And Power” Installation in ICA /Chto Delat Project
+“Fragility and Power” Installation in ICA /Chto Delat Project

 http://www.ica.org.uk/chtodelat